MaritimeDataset/KOLOMVERSE/README.md

 # KOLOMVERSE
 (This page is under construction.)
-This is a repository that contains codes to train and reproduce results of the paper submitted to Datasets and Benchmarks Track of NeurIPS 2022 titled "KMD: A large-scale public dataset for maritime object detection".
+This is a repository that contains codes to train and reproduce results of the paper submitted to Datasets and Benchmarks Track of NeurIPS 2022 titled "KOLOMVERSE: An open large-scale dataset for object detection in the maritime universe".
  <img src= "https://github.com/kmdMaritimeDataset/KMD-Maritime-Dataset/blob/main/Images/Fig4-2.png">
 # Overview
 KMD is a large-scale object detection dataset in the maritime domain.
 It has a total of 2,151,470 4K resolution images categorized into 5 different